Tailored untruths: How personalisation challenges LLM safeguards: Computational Analysis of the AI-TRAITS Dataset

 \subsubsection{Personalisation across models and languages}

 We begin our analysis by examining personalisation at a broader level.
 To enable direct comparison across models, we compute a single \textit{personalisation score} that captures each model’s overall ability to personalise its outputs.
 For every generated text, we evaluate whether each of the three persona attributes -- country, generation, and political orientation -- was successfully reflected in the model output.
 Each attribute is treated as a binary value (1 if personalised, 0 otherwise), resulting in a score between 0 (none of the attributes are reflected in the text) and 3 (all three attributes are reflected in the text) per instance.
-We then average this score across all texts for each model and express the result as a percentage of the maximum possible score (3.0). \autoref{fig:general_persona_model} displays the results.
+We then average this score across all texts for each model and express the result as a percentage of the maximum possible score (3.0).
+As with the jailbreak rates, the overall and per-language personalisation scores are pooled across texts, which weights each language by its number of texts, rather than being unweighted means of the per-language values. \autoref{fig:general_persona_model} displays the results.

-The results reveal substantial variation in the personalisation capabilities of the different models.
-In particular, open-weight models exhibit markedly lower personalisation performance.
+The results reveal substantial variation in the personalisation capabilities of the different models, which tracks closely with model scale.
+In particular, the smaller open-weight models exhibit markedly lower personalisation performance.
 Vicuna ranks the lowest with a personalisation score of 41.00\%, while Llama and Gemma show only marginally better performance at 43.67\% and 44.87\%, respectively.
 Mistral and Qwen fall in the middle of the spectrum, achieving scores of 57.83\% and 60.61\%.
-In contrast, \textbf{proprietary models consistently outperform open-weight models on personalisation}, with \textbf{Grok achieving the highest average personalisation score} at 91.33\%, followed by GPT (85.37\%) and Claude (71.84\%).
+In contrast, \textbf{the larger proprietary models consistently outperform the smaller open-weight models on personalisation}, with \textbf{Grok achieving the highest average personalisation score} at 91.33\%, followed by GPT (85.37\%) and Claude (71.84\%).
+In effect-size terms these model-level gaps are far larger than the personalisation effect on jailbreak rates, ranging from a medium effect for the smallest contrast (Claude against Gemma, Cohen's $h = 0.56$) to a large one for the widest (Grok against Vicuna, $h = 1.15$).
+Parameter scale and access type are confounded in our design, so this contrast should be read as one between larger-scale and smaller-scale models rather than between access types as such.
 With the strongest personalisation performance and highest jailbreak rate (see Section~\ref{sec:jailbreaking}), \textbf{Grok stands out as the model with the lowest safeguards and the greatest capabilities for personalising disinformation narratives to a given demographic.}

 \paragraph{Personalisation scores across languages}. \autoref{fig:persona_lang} shows that \textbf{all models tend to have higher personalisation scores for English}, with Portuguese often appearing in second place. \textbf{Russian and Hindi are the hardest for most models}, indicating that LLMs tend to struggle more in generating personalised disinformation in these languages.
 This is especially true for Hindi, where the highest personalisation score is only 76.06\% -- significantly lower than in other languages which all have personalisation scores above 89\%.
 Regarding the models, Grok achieves the highest personalisation score in all languages except for Hindi (where Claude takes the lead), although Grok still ranks second.